UmenthalaJyothi/Credit_card_approval_Project_ML/README.md

 # Models:
 Used various classification models like Logistic Regression, K-Nearest Neighbour., Random Forest, Support Vector Machine.
 The parameters were tuned using hyperparameter tuning and the performance was evaluated using accuracy, precision, and recall.
+# Result:
+The final model achieved an accuracy of 85%.
+A confusion matrix and ROC curve were also produced to visualize the model's performance.